bernie-skipole/indi-mr/README.md

 ## Installation

-You may need a number of required packages installing on your machine, depending on which functions you will be calling upon, these may include; a redis server (For debian systems; apt-get install redis-server), and indiserver with drivers (apt-get install indi-bin).
-If you are using the MQTT functions you will also need an MQTT server on your network (apt-get install mosquitto).
+You may need a number of required packages installing on your machine, depending on which functions you will be calling upon, these may include:

+A redis server, assuming a debian system:

+> apt-get install redis-server

+indiserver with drivers:

+> apt-get install indi-bin

+If you are using the MQTT functions you will also need an MQTT server on your network:

+> apt-get install mosquitto

+You may need the Python3 version of pip to obtain further packages from Pypi.

-For debian systems you may need apt-get install python3-pip.
+> apt-get install python3-pip.

-Then install indi-mr with:
+Then install indi-mr from pypi with:

 > python3 -m pip install indi-mr

+Or - if you just want to install it with your own user permissions only:

+> python3 -m pip install --user indi-mr

 Using a virtual environment may be preferred, if you need further information on pip and virtual environments, try: